Overview

 How it works

-In addition, treatment goals and strategies can look different across different cultures.
+In addition, therapy treatment goals and strategies can look different across different cultures.
 A therapist who is trained in cultural sensitivity can recognize these differences, and interview the client to determine a treatment approach that will work best for them.
 For example, research has found that individuals from Eastern cultures expect their therapist to be an “expert,” and may not respond as well to a collaborative approach.
 On the other hand, it has been observed that Latino clients do not respond as well to therapists who appear personally distant.

 When a client knows that a therapist is educated or knowledgeable on events that are experienced in their culture, they may get more out of therapy.
-Clients who are LGBTQ will often feel more comfortable sharing their experience if the therapist is also LGBTQ, an openly acknowledged ally, or otherwise culturally responsive.
+Clients who are LGBTQ will often feel more comfortable sharing their experience if the therapist is also LGBTQ, an openly acknowledged ally, or otherwise culturally sensitive.
 By increasing participation during sessions, no matter which therapeutic modality is used, culturally sensitive therapy can be far more effective.

 What to expect